alexYooDev/real_estate_manager/README.md

 Select a meaningful use case for your CRUD operations.
 We will provide the list, you have to select it.

+### Real Estate Management System – CRUD for properties, agents, and customers.

 ### **2. Project Management with JIRA and SysML**

 * Create a **JIRA project** and define: